- Getting something (such as paint) all over the invisible target

 - In Eternal Darkness, there's a level where you must (well, if you want some goodies, including a BFG, anyway) protect the player character's servants from an invisible monster.
 You can make this a lot easier by using the "reveal invisible" spell.

-- NetHack: The grammatically suspect Ring of See Invisible and Potion of See Invisible grant this ability.
+- In NetHack, the grammatically suspect Ring of See Invisible and Potion of See Invisible grant this ability.
 You can acquire this power permanently by eating the flesh of a Stalker while already invisible.

 - The Lens of Truth in The Legend of Zelda: Ocarina of Time and The Legend of Zelda: Majora's Mask allows Link to see invisible things, as well as see through illusionary things like fake walls or floors.